 Reality: You do not need to be rich to build your family through adoption.
 See slide five.
 People who are not white adopt.
 Check out all of the families ready to adopt here on adoption.com.
 Or Al Rocker and his first wife.
 If you are gay you can adopt!
 Again, check out families ready to adopt here.
 You do not have to be married.
 You can build a family as a single person.
 To build your family through adoption, you have to have the desire to give a child unconditional love forever.
 Along with providing a safe stable environment, but you get my drift.

 Chelse is passionate about empowering herself and other women to live their best life.
 She does this with her fashion marketing company built with her husband.
 Fitness goals, running marathons, and circuit training at 4:30am support her love of coffee.
-Keep up with her on Ann Arbor Adoption where she shares about motherhood via adoption for the first and hopefully a second time.
+Keep up with her on Adopt Mom Style where she shares her stylish adventures about motherhood via adoption and foster care.

 Love this?
 Want more?